yesky12/cardano-sl/docs/wip/exchange-onboarding.md

 The following command can be used to see the percentage completion of the sync only:

     nix-shell -p jq curl --run 'curl -X GET "https://127.0.0.1:8090/api/v1/node-info" -H "accept: application/json;charset=utf-8" | jq .data.syncProgress.quantity'

+## How do I create a wallet with API?

+## How do I check balance of a wallet with API?

 ## Where can I find the API documentation?